abhirao-03/hazardous-materials/README.md

 visualisation/
 ```

+You can find our figures and animations in `visualisation`

-For both 1D and 2D the following files are the same:
+For both 1D and 2D the following files have the same purpose:

 - `model_params.py`: Model parameters and configuration
 - `scrubbers_canisters.py`: Classes for gas canisters and scrubbers